Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Results

 \subsection{Effect of Astrophysical Model}

 In this subsection, we investigate the effect of the different astrophysical models on the classification.
-In order to quantify the effect, we simply replace the CDM test images with the images generated from the simulations of different astrophysical models, i.e., the {\Fiducial} model is replaced with one of {\FG}, {\Shield}, or {\NoSF} models.
+To quantify the effect, we replace the CDM test images with the images generated from the simulations of different astrophysical models, i.e., the {\Fiducial} model is replaced with one of {\FG}, {\Shield}, or {\NoSF} models.
 In the following, we only consider the analysis of $\delta T_b$ images.

 Fig.~\ref{fig:pval_astro} shows the $p$-values of the KS test for different astrophysical models for PS-$\delta T_b$ (left) and CNN-$\delta T_b$ (right).
 For PS-$\delta T_b$, the $p$-value $< 0.01$ for $m_{\rm DM} \le 2.1$\,keV independent of the astrophysical models.
-For $m_{\rm DM} \ge 4.6$\,keV, $p$-value is more than 0.1 , so the power spectrum cannot distinguish different dark matter models and the difference according to the astrophysical models is not significant in our power spectrum analysis.
+For $m_{\rm DM} \ge 4.6$\,keV, $p$-value is more than 0.1 , so the 2D power spectrum cannot distinguish different dark matter models, and the difference, according to the astrophysical models, is not significant in our power spectrum analysis.

-Next, for CNN, the right panel of Fig.~\ref{fig:pval_astro} shows the $p$-value for CNN-$\delta T_b$.
+Next, the right panel of Fig.~\ref{fig:pval_astro} shows the $p$-value for CNN-$\delta T_b$.
 We see that for $m_{\rm DM} \le 4.6$ keV, CNN can discriminate the dark matter models regardless of the astrophysical models.
-For $m_{\rm DM} = 10$ keV, the $p$-values for {\NoSF} and {\FG} inflate but for {\Fiducial} and {\Shield} models, it still remains close to zero, $p<0.01$.
-Therefore, the results indicate that the difference in the density maps between CDM and NCDM is partly mimicked by the astrophysical effects of the star formation or inhomogeneous UV background.
-Conversely, for the mass ranges of $m_{\rm DM} < 4.6$ keV, we do not observe the astrophysical effect spoils the classification, and thus we can conclude that the classification for $m_{\rm DM}<4.6$ keV is robust against the astrophysical models at least within the models we consider in our simulation.
+The $p$-values for \Fiducial, \Shield, and {\NoSF} are comparable, but those for \FG \ show a different behavior.
+The $p$-values for the {\FG} models are $< 0.001$ except for $m_{\rm DM} = 4.6$ keV.
+However, in Table~\ref{tb:astro_AUC}, we see that our CNN cannot correctly classify the images for \FG\ for $m_{\rm DM} > 4.6$ keV.
+We conclude that the KS test is not valid for the evaluation of our results of the classification between the {\FG} model and for $m_{\rm DM} > 4.6$ keV NCDM models.
+Therefore, the results indicate that the astrophysical effects of inhomogeneous UV background partly mimics the difference in the density maps between CDM and NCDM.
+Conversely, for the mass ranges of $m_{\rm DM} < 2.1$ keV, we do not observe the astrophysical effect spoils the classification, and thus, we can conclude that the classification for $m_{\rm DM}<2.1$ keV is robust against the astrophysical models at least within the models we consider in our simulation.

 In what follows, we will discuss the effect of astrophysical models on CNN analysis.
-We quantify the effect using the AUC and confusion matrix.
+We quantify the impact using the AUC and confusion matrix.
 The confusion matrix is defined as